Join Anna Maria’s

 The artichoke season in Italy begins in December, with the first produce arriving from Sicily, and the season ends in spring with the last artichokes coming from the country around Rome.
 The artichokes from the area around Rome are large and tender, and one variety in particular, called “cimaroli” (literally “those that grow on the top”) are the best ones.
 Large, globe-like, full of pulp, and with tender leaves, they are picked early, before they develop the unpleasant tough chokes inside.

 Artichokes Roman Style generally are dressed with Mentuccia (Calamintha Officinalis), a type of mint with very small leaves that spontaneously grows in the Rome area.
-Difficult to find in the United States, the mint can be substituted with parsley instead.
+Difficult to find in the United States, this mint can be substituted with parsley instead.

 Fill a large bowl with fresh water.
 Squeeze half lemon in the water.
 Reserve the other half.